danforthcenter/plantcv/docs/analyze_NIR_intensity.md

     - mask - Mask made from selected contours
     - bins - Number of class to divide spectrum into
     - device - Counter for image processing steps
-    - debug - Default value is False, if True, filled intermediate image will be printed
+    - debug - None, "print", or "plot".
+Print = save to file, Plot = print to screen.
+Default = None
     - filename - Name for output images
 - **Context:**
     - Used to mask rectangluar regions of an image